Incoming inmate mail:

 All incoming mail must contain a complete return address (containing at least the sender’s first initial, full last name, street address, city, state, and zip code).
 Example envelope with address for the DOC.
 Items which are deamed restricted by the Department will be returned to sender, or in the absence of a complete return address disposed of.

 Mail to or from attorneys, authorized representatives acting on their official capacities, legal aid services, or other agencies providing legal services to inmates, or paraprofessionals having bona-fide association with such agencies.

 Privileged mail will be opened with the inmate present.
 The contents will not be read.

 Mail consisting of social, leisure, and all other correspondence.

 Incoming mail will be opened and examined for contraband prior to delivery.
 Inmates may be held liable for contraband found within mail addressed to them.
 Mail will not be delivered to the inmate if it contains material identified as contraband or compromises the safety and security of the Department.
 Contraband items will be destroyed, returned to sender, or placed in the inmate’s personal storage bin unless such items violate state/local law.
 Items violating state/local law will be forwarded to the Department’s Investigation Division.

-Incoming mail will be forwarded to the Investigations Division through the Captain of Safety and Security if it is believed to contain information which may be a threat to the security of the institution and/or contain the following:
+Incoming mail will be forwarded to the Investigations Division through the Captain of Operations if it is believed to contain information which may be a threat to the security of the institution or contain the following:

 Inmates found to be violating “no contact orders” will face disciplinary action.